Bleeding Disorders of Cats

 Bleeding disorders may be present at birth (congenital) or occur later.
-Defects in blood clotting proteins usually show up as delayed bleeding and bruising deep in tissues, while platelet defects usually show up as superficial small bruises, nosebleeds, black stools caused by bleeding into the bowels, or prolonged bleeding at injection and surgery sites.
+Defects in blood clotting proteins usually show up as delayed bleeding and bruising deep in tissues, bleeding into joints or body cavities, or the formation of hematomas (a pocket of blood that forms outside of a blood vessel).
+Platelet defects usually show up as superficial small bruises, nosebleeds, black stools caused by bleeding into the bowels, or prolonged bleeding at injection and surgery sites.

-Bleeding disorders include coagulation protein disorders, platelet disorders, and vascular disorders.
-The ones that are most common in cats are described below (see Blood Disorders of Dogs: Bleeding Disorders of Dogs).
+Bleeding disorders include clotting protein disorders, platelet disorders, and vascular disorders.
+The ones that are most common in cats are described below.

 If clotting protein levels are too low, or if they do not work properly, signs appear at an early age.
 Severe defects are usually deadly.
 Animals may be stillborn or die shortly after birth.
 Insufficient production of clotting proteins may worsen a clotting defect.
 If activity of any particular clotting protein is 5 to 10% of normal, the newborn may survive, but signs usually appear before 6 months of age.
 It is during this time, when numerous routine procedures (for example, vaccination, castration, or spaying) are usually done, that a bleeding tendency may be noticed by your veterinarian.